eclipse-che4z/che-che4z-lsp-for-hlasm/CONTRIBUTING.md

 - Windows build with the MSVC compiler
 - Ubuntu 18.04 build with the GNU GCC 8 compiler using the libstdc++ standard library
 - Ubuntu 18.04 build with the Clang 8 compiler using the libc++ standard library and address sanitizer
-- Alpine linux 3.10 build with GNU GCC 8 compiler
+- Alpine Linux 3.10 build with GNU GCC 8 compiler
 - MacOS 10.15 build with LLVM CLang 8 (not Apple Clang) using the libc++ standard

 Further, all C++ sources must be formatted with clang-format.
 The required configuration is available in the [.clang-format](https://github.com/eclipse/che-che4z-lsp-for-hlasm/blob/development/.clang-format) file in the root of the repository.

 The project is also scanned on [Sonarcloud](https://sonarcloud.io/dashboard?id=eclipse_che-che4z-lsp-for-hlasm).
-However because of current architecture of GitHub Actions and Sonarcloud (see e.g. this [issue](https://jira.sonarsource.com/browse/MMF-1371)), the scan cannot be run from forked repositories automatically.
-Until a fix is found, it will be scanned manually.
+However, because of the current architecture of GitHub Actions and Sonarcloud (see e.g. this [issue](https://jira.sonarsource.com/browse/MMF-1371)), the scan cannot be run from forked repositories automatically.
+Until a fix is found, it will be scanned manually by a member of the project team.

 ## Contact

 Contact the project developers on [slack](https://join.slack.com/t/che4z/shared_invite/enQtNzk0MzA4NDMzOTIwLWIzMjEwMjJlOGMxNmMyNzQ1NWZlMzkxNmQ3M2VkYWNjMmE0MGQ0MjIyZmY3MTdhZThkZDg3NGNhY2FmZTEwNzQ).